cloudControl/documentation/Guides/NodeJS/Helloworld in Node.js.md

 application on [cloudControl].
 Check out the [Node.js buildpack] for supported features.

-## Cloning a Hello World application
+## The Node.js App Explained

+### Get the App
-First, clone the hello world app from our repository:
+First, clone the Node.js App from our repositoryon Github:
 ~~~bash
 $ git clone git://github.com/cloudControl/node-js-sample
 $ cd node-js-sample
 ~~~

+Now you have a small but fully functional Node.js application.

-### Dependency declaration with NPM
+### Dependency Tracking
+Node.js tracks dependencies vi [npm].
 The requirements of your application must be defined in a `package.json`-file in your project's root directory.
 For this simple app the only requirement is Express itself:
 ~~~json
 {
   "name": "node-js-sample",